WE ARE PLAYING A LEADING ROLE IN TRANSFORMING THE WASTE SECTOR

 3. Expand operations to hard-to-recycle materials

 The pots, tubs and trays in food packaging recycling rate is far below that for bottles.
-Plastic films have a collection rate for recycling just 7%3 and represent the greatest area of opportunity for increasing circularity and cutting carbon.
+Plastic films have a collection rate for recycling of just 7% and represent the greatest area of opportunity for increasing circularity and cutting carbon.
 We will:

 - Actively seek to expand Viridor’s operations to cover LDPE film.